top of page

 Description - (Historical, 102 Turns) The Chattahoochie River Line was perhaps the most formidable defensive position of the war.
 Sherman was completely surprised and baffled.
 Johnston was ready for an assault.
 Would Sherman take the bait, or simply try to outflank this overwhelming defensive position?

-Analysis - This scenario is brutally challenging and fun for both sides!
-At first glance it seems "easy" for the Federals to use their mobile reserve to swoop behind the Rebel position and isolate the entire force north of the river.
-And you MUST NOT allow that to happen.
-But while they are stacked on your own flank, you are stacked on their opposite flank.
+Analysis - This scenario is brutally challenging for both sides.
 Both sides have a ton of options, all of them risky and complicated, to choose from.
 Attack, defend, reposition... what will you do?
 Play this scenario if you want a thinking-man's game.
-See the Scenario Guide for Scenario 083 for more information.

 Scn 079.jpg